Winchmore School: History

 Winchmore council school was established in 1914 in Highfield Road for infants and juniors.
 In 1932, a secondary department was added, which became a secondary modern school after reorganisation following the Education Act 1944.
 In 1956, the seniors moved to the newly established Winchmore School on the opposite side of Highfield Road.
 It was converted to a comprehensive school in 1967.
 In 2001, it was identified by Ofsted as achieving better results than other schools with its students who were of Black-Caribbean origin, who made up 13 per cent of the students at that time.

+In the present day the school teaches students mainly from the surrounding areas of Edmonton (N9, N18), Palmers Green (N13), Winchmore Hill (N21), Tottenham (N17) and Wood Green (N22).
+Although the school is situated in a relatively affluent area it accepts students from a variety of backgrounds with around 30% of students claiming benefits and free school meals.
+Over 90% of the schools students come from minority ethnic backgrounds with a notable amount students coming from Turkish, Albanian, Jamaican, Somalian and Nigerian backgrounds.

+Furthermore in recent years the school has had an astonomical impact on contemporary British youth culture as of producing rappers such as Skepta, JME and Capo Lee.
+The school is frequently visited by rapper Wrech 32 who carrys out music workshops which aim to inspire the next generation of UK MC's in the Drill, Grime and UK rap scenes.
+It serves as a definitive launchpad for the pioneers of the UK Grime and rap scenes, which fundamentally altered the landscape of modern British music, fashion, and language.

 Buildings

-The school is made up of three main buildings, two three-floor buildings and one two-floor building.
+The school is made up of 4 main buildings, two three-floor buildings and two two-floor buildings.
+The newest building the school currently has on its site is a two-floor building that finished construction in 2024 to accommodate the schools growing sixth-form.

 After 1956, the school continued to make use of prefabricated building on the primary school site for many years.
 It was initially called Winchmore Secondary Modern and its headmaster was Mr Shepherd.
 Later the school changed its name to Winchmore School.